DaveBenham/VenomModules/README.md

 - **+/- 10 V (purple)**

 ### CLR (Clear) button
-Resets all all polyphonic channels of all 10 Hold outputs to 0 V.
+Resets all polyphonic channels of all 10 Hold outputs to 0 V.

 ### Sample & Hold row